grantnsmith/react-calculator/README.md

 * More to come...

 ## Bugs and Additions
-* Build functionality to enable equations on the total of previous equation
+* Connect to localStorage to save past equations.
 * Add additional operators (like %) and enable positive/negative button.